egeozkoc/egeozkoc.github.io/_pages/projects.md

 ## My Projects

-Here are some of the key projects I have worked on, spanning **machine learning, biomedical signal processing**.
+Here are some of the key projects I have worked on, spanning **machine learning, biomedical signal processing, biomechanics and wearable devices**.
 This page is still under construction.

 ### Deep Learning From Scratch
 ![Neural Network](../assets/images/neural_network.jpeg)